jboothe/apollo-f1/README.md

 ## Development Server

-A development server that watches for changes can be ran with:
+A development server that watches for changes can be run with:

 ```sh
 npm run dev